pingcap/docs/tidb-cloud/vector-search-data-types.md

 The Vector data type provides these advantages over storing in a `JSON` column:

 - Vector Index support.
-A [vector search index](/tidb-cloud/vector-search-index.md) can be built to speed up vector searching.
+A [Vector Search Index] can be built to speed up vector searching.
 - Dimension enforcement.
 A dimension can be specified to forbid inserting vectors with different dimensions.
 - Optimized storage format.
 Vector data types is stored even more space-efficient than `JSON` data type.